How To Maintain and Repair Your Multiport Valve

 The return port may leak because the hot water from the pool heater can heat and shrink the PVC connector.
 Or the valve adaptor may cause leaking near the pipes if it is over-tightened.
 For the most part, all you will have to replace is the pipes and PVC fittings to stop these leaks.

-It is cheaper to replace the valve body than to replace the entire valve, but your local hardware store should have whichever pieces you need to help stop the body of your multiport valve from leaking.
+It is cheaper to replace the valve body than to replace the entire valve, and your local hardware store should have whatever pieces you need to help stop the body of your multiport valve from leaking.

 What to Do When Your Multiport Valve Is Leaking from the Waste Port